£50 per person. This covers your coach journey and guided tour.

 Jez has delivered workshops, talks and ceremonies around the Sheela-na-gig for Bristol based collectives 'Red Web' and 'Of the Wild'.

-The coach will pick up at 9.30am from Bristol and drop off at 8pm to the same location.
+The coach will pick up at 9.30am from Bristol and drop off at around 8pm to the same location.

 What to bring: Notebook, packed lunch, open mind.